Motley Fool Review 2024: Stock Advisor Track Record Tested

 For 20 years, I have preferred to perform my own stock research, but having used Motley Fool’s Stock Advisor for four years, I have found that it saves me a lot of time and provides me with unique insights and ideas.

-I typically review the High Conviction recommendations from Motley Fool and then add them into Stock Rover.
-Stock Rover lets me analyze the financials, analyst ratings, future revenues, and earnings in-depth.
+I typically review the Motley Fool’s High Conviction recommendations and then add them to Stock Rover.
+Stock Rover lets me analyze the financials, analyst ratings, future revenues, and earnings in depth.
 It also allows me to connect to my Broker, access their research reports, rebalance my portfolio, and screen the entire market for stocks.
-I have even developed my own Beat the Market Growth Stocks Strategy, now available for all Stock Rover customers.
+I have even developed my own Beat the Market Growth Stocks Strategy, nowย available for all Stock Rover customers.

 Motley Fools Stock Advisor Video

 I was skeptical about the Motley Fool Stock Advisor service for many years, but having been a subscriber for four years, I can recommend it for the following reasons.
-Their stock picking is excellent, with a proven track record of significantly beating the market, and they support you with continual updates and new stock alerts.
+Their stock picking is excellent, and they have a proven track record of significantly beating the market.
+They support you with continual updates and new stock alerts.
 Motley Fool is a great place to start if you want to be one of the 10% of people who beat the market.

 The Motley Fool Stock Advisor service has significantly beat the market since its inception in 2002.
 According to its detailed auditing, Stock Advisor has returned 612% vs. the S&P 500 return of 120%.
 In real terms, the S&P 500 averaged 6.13% per year, and the Stock Advisor service averaged a 32.2% annual gain.